guilhermegobbo/GOOG-STOCK-PRED/README.md

 # STOCK-MARKET-PRED
 Prediction of GOOG Stock Market with LSTM and Web Application with Flask.

-Used languages:

-- JavaScript

-- HTML
+Technologies used:

-- CSS
+- TensorFlow

 - Flask

-- TensorFlow
+- JavaScript, HTML & CSS

 LSTM isn't a good model to predict a lot of days ahead of a stock market, but the intention of this project was doing an article on medium where I could explain how to simple create web applications.